mperry0217/projectTwoTypography/README.md

 Professor Joshua Oakley taught and helped me adjust all my code.

+Song credits to Tom Burkett at Redding School of the Arts.

 Some code was borrowed from Mario Duarte via CopePen regarding translating via animation, https://codepen.io/MarioDesigns/pen/woJgeo .